npm/policies/open-source-terms.md

 ## Payment Terms

 There is no charge for use of npm Open Source.
-If you use Paid Services, these payment terms apply.
+If you use Paid Services from npm, our Paid Services Terms at <https://www.npmjs.com/policies/private-terms>

-When enabling Paid Services, you must provide all the payment card details requested by the Website (your _Payment Details_).
-Those details must be for a valid payment card that you have the right to use (your _Payment Card_).
-You must keep your Payment Details up-to-date via the Website.

-You can disable Paid Services at any time via the Website. npm will not refund any payment you have already made for Paid Services when you disable Paid Services.

-Dollar amounts throughout this Agreement are amounts of United States Dollars.
-You must pay for Paid Services in United States Dollars.

-Dollar amounts throughout this Agreement do not include tax.
-You will pay any tax.
+apply.

 ## General Terms